One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 View of Old Royal Naval College, Greenwich, UK

-On Day 5 of your London 7 Day Itinerary, spend time learning about the history of the shipping industry and view the contemporary side of the city.
+On day 5 of your London 7 Day Itinerary, spend time learning about the history of the shipping industry and view one of the most contemporary sides of the city.

 Morning: See Modern London